CommunityOfCoders/Inheritance-2021/stock-market-analyser_TeamSTAR.md

 - [ ] API for the ANN model
 - [ ] Hosting the model
 - [ ] Market Dashboard
-- [ ] Linking the predictions page through the REST API for the model
+- [ ] Linking the predictions page through the REST API for the model (has been tested on the localhost)
 - [ ] Real-time charts (partially added, dark-mode sync and responsiveness are remaining)

 ## 🔮Future Scope: